 Human rights describe moral norms or moral standards which are understood as inalienable fundamental rights of every human person.
-Human rights encompass a wide variety of rights including right to a fair trial, protection of the physical integrity, protection against enslavement, the right to free speech, the right to education.
+Human rights encompass a wide variety of rights, including but not limited to the right to a fair trial, protection of physical integrity, protection against enslavement, the right to free speech, and the right to education.

 The protection of human rights is certainly one of the most important aspects of development.
-Unfortunately it receives much less attention than other aspects, presumably also because it is so very hard to measure.: If one is interested in empirically studying the protection of human rights it is not enough to count countries that ratify human rights treaties.
-Instead the quantitative study of human rights aims to capture whether or not certain human rights are protected in practice.
+Nevertheless, it receives much less attention than other aspects, presumably in part because it is so very hard to measure.
+If one is interested in empirically studying the protection of human rights, it is not enough to count countries that ratify human rights treaties; instead, the quantitative study of human rights aims to determine whether or not certain human rights are protected in practice.

-The problem – ethically you want to increase the standards by which we assess human rights violations over time, but this poses a problem for measurement: One of the fundamental drivers to reach the aim of protecting human rights is the increasing recognition of the many dimensions in which individual rights are violated.
-It is therefore crucial to change the standards of human rights protection if you want to improve human rights protection.
-From an ethical perspective it makes sense to raise the standards of human right protections if your aim is to abolish more and more repressive practices by which governments abuse the human rights of their citizens.
+One of the fundamental drivers in the safeguarding of human rights is the recognition of new dimensions along which individual rights can be violated.
+From an ethical perspective, therefore, it is necessary to raise the standards of human rights if your aim is to abolish more and more oppressive practices by which individuals’ human rights can be abused.

-The solution – correct for changing standards of accountability: In a landmark paper – Fariss (2014)1 – the political scientist Christopher J. Fariss investigated whether the standards by which human rights organizatios measure the protection of human rights have indeed changed over time.
+In a landmark paper – Fariss (2014)1 – the political scientist Christopher J. Fariss investigated whether the standards by which human rights organisations measure the protection of human rights have indeed changed over time.

-Fariss’ assessment of the protection of human rights focusses on the protection of the physical integrity of citizens.
-He aims to measure how a government protects the physical integrity takes into account torture, government killing, political imprisonment, extrajudicial executions, mass killings and disappearances.
+Fariss’ assessment of the protection of human rights focussed on the protection of the physical integrity of citizens.
+He aimed to measure how a government protects its citizens’ physical integrity, by taking into account torture, government killing, political imprisonment, extrajudicial executions, mass killings and disappearances.

-His empirical measures of human right protection are presented in the visualisation below.
-You can move the slider underneath the map to see the change over time and by switching to the Chart view you can see his assessment of human rights protection country by country over time.
+His empirical measurements of human right protection are presented in the visualisation here.
+You can move the slider underneath the map to see the change over time, and by switching to the Chart view you can see his assessment of human rights protection country-by-country over time.

 How to read this chart: Higher values – higher human rights scores – indicate better human rights protection.